bixBeta/scRNA-WS24/Lessons/Week3.md

 # 2. Harmony Integration

-In Seurat, the main function that we need to be aware of is `IntegrateLayers()` function.
+In Seurat, the main function that we will use for integration is the `IntegrateLayers()` function.
 >[!Tip]
 Use `?IntegrateLayers` in the console to investigate all the arguments supported by this function.
+The following Seurat Vignette is also a great resource to learn more about [Seurat Integration Analysis.]('https://satijalab.org/seurat/articles/integration_introduction')